corda/corda/docs/source/protocol-state-machines.rst

    of the function call may be resurrected much later!
 Kryo doesn't require objects be marked as serialisable, but even so, doing things like creating threads from inside these calls would be a bad idea.
 They should only contain business logic.

-   The third rule to bear in mind is that you can't declare variables or methods in these classes and access them from outside of the class, due to the bytecode rewriting and classloader tricks that are used to make this all work.
-If you want access to something inside the BuyerImpl or SellerImpl classes, you must define a super-interface or super-class (like ``Buyer``/``Seller``) and put what you want to access there.

 OK, let's keep going: